-Particles of water are simulated as originating internal to cells that represent the screened interval of wells in the Kirkwood-Cohansey aquifer system, the Rio Grande water-bearing zone, or Atlantic City 800-foot sand and are tracked backward to the point where they entered the simulated aquifer system.
+Particles of water are simulated as originating within cells that represent the screened interval of wells in the Kirkwood-Cohansey aquifer system, the Rio Grande water-bearing zone, or Atlantic City 800-foot sand; the particles are tracked backward to the point where they entered the simulated aquifer system.
 The wells used in this analysis are chosen from the USGS GWSI database.
 Wells are restricted to withdrawal wells with screen intervals in the aquifers and model layers of interest.
-For the Kirkwood-Cohansey aquifer system, only the model cells that contain an existing well within 1 mile of the shoreline are selected.
-Well locations are shown in figure 33.
+For the Kirkwood-Cohansey aquifer system, only the model cells that contain an existing well within 1 mile of the shoreline are selected (fig. 33).
 An internal array of 27 particles is used for each cell where particles originated.
 This analysis is useful for determining the probable recharge area for water withdrawn from each well.
 Particles that enter a cell that behaves as a weak sink are allowed to pass through the cell.

-Map showing location of selected wells screened in the Kirkwood-Cohansey aquifer system proximal to the coastline and production wells screened in the Rio Grande water-bearing zone or the Atlantic City 800-foot sand, used in particle-tracking analysis, Ocean County study area, New Jersey.
+Map showing locations of selected wells screened in the Kirkwood-Cohansey aquifer system proximal to the coastline and production wells screened in the Rio Grande water-bearing zone or in the Atlantic City 800-foot sand, used in particle-tracking analysis, Ocean County study area, New Jersey.

-The Barnegat Bay–Little Egg Harbor estuary, Great Bay, Atlantic Ocean, and coastal wetlands on the barrier island and mainland are important hydrologic boundaries.
-Groundwater withdrawals could potentially reverse the direction of flow, reducing freshwater discharge to tidal systems, affecting the ecosystem, and induce saltwater into freshwater aquifers, damaging the drinking-water resource.
+The Barnegat Bay-Little Egg Harbor estuary, Great Bay, Atlantic Ocean, and coastal wetlands on the barrier island and mainland are important hydrologic boundaries.
+Groundwater withdrawals could reverse the direction of flow, with the possible effects of reducing freshwater discharge to tidal systems, thus affecting the [coastal wetland?] ecosystem, and inducing saltwater into freshwater aquifers, thus damaging the drinking-water resource.
 To show areas of simulated groundwater discharge into the bay from the groundwater system and areas of recharge to the aquifer beneath the bay or ocean, the net value of flow for each constant-head model cell in layer 1 is mapped.
 The pattern and quantity of flow from or to constant head boundaries show where groundwater withdrawals from wells in near-shore areas affect groundwater flow to and from the saltwater boundaries.

 Scenario 1

-For scenario1, average post-development hydrologic stresses are simulated by incorporating average recharge and withdrawals for the years 2000 through 2003.
-This approach identifies which wells may be susceptible to saltwater intrusion from recharge of salty water originating in the Barnegat Bay–Little Egg Harbor or the Atlantic Ocean.
+For scenario1, average postdevelopment hydrologic stresses are simulated by incorporating average recharge and withdrawals for the years 2000 through 2003.
+This approach identifies which wells may be susceptible to saltwater intrusion from recharge of salty water originating in Barnegat Bay-Little Egg Harbor or the Atlantic Ocean.
 Flow to near-shore Kirkwood-Cohansey aquifer system wells is determined using MODPATH to track particles backward from the model layer of each well screen to their origin at the water table or point of recharge.
 The travel time for each flow path is determined by MODPATH, which provides an approximate age of groundwater at a particular well.
-The same approach is used to track particles backward from the model layer of the well screen for wells that withdraw water from the Rio Grande water-bearing zone and Atlantic City 800-foot sand.
+The same approach is used to track particles backward from the model layer of the well screen for wells that withdraw water from the Rio Grande water-bearing zone and the Atlantic City 800-foot sand.